bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-clickhouse-and-github.md

 Before you start this tutorial, make sure:

-- You have followed our previous UI-based change tutorial [DevOps: Database Change Management with ClickHouse](/docs/tutorials/database-change-management-with-clickhouse).
+- You have followed our previous UI-based change tutorial [Database CI/CD and Schema Migration with ClickHouse](/docs/tutorials/database-change-management-with-clickhouse).
 - You have a [ClickHouse Cloud](https://clickhouse.cloud/) account or a ClickHouse self-managed instance running.
 - You have a [GitHub](https://github.com/) account.
 - You have a public GitHub repository, e.g  `clickhouse-test-bb-local`.